MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application-v15-to-v17.md

     ```powershell
     Dismount-NAVTenant -ServerInstance <server instance name> -Tenant <tenant ID>
     ```

 7. Stop the server instance.

     ```powershell
     Stop-NAVServerInstance -ServerInstance <server instance name>
     ```

+## Task 2: Install version 17

+1. Download the latest available update for Business Central 2020 release wave 2 (version 17) that is compatible with your version 15.

+    For more information, see [[!INCLUDE[prodlong](../developer/includes/prodlong.md)] Upgrade Compatibility Matrix](upgrade-v14-v15-compatibility.md).

+2. Before you install version 17, it can be useful to create desktop shortcuts to the version 15.0 tools, such as the [!INCLUDE[admintool](../developer/includes/admintool.md)], [!INCLUDE[adminshell](../developer/includes/adminshell.md)], and [!INCLUDE[devshell](../developer/includes/devshell.md)] because the Start menu items for these tools will be replaced with the version 16 tools.

+3. Install Business Central version 17 components.

+    You'll keep version 15 installed to complete some steps in the upgrade process.
+When you install version 17, you must either specify different port numbers for components (like the [!INCLUDE[server](../developer/includes/server.md)] instance and web services) or you must stop the version 15.0 [!INCLUDE[server](../developer/includes/server.md)] instance before you run the installation.
+Otherwise, you'll get an error that the [!INCLUDE[server](../developer/includes/server.md)] failed to install.

+    For more information, see [Installing Business Central Using Setup](../deployment/install-using-setup.md).

 ## Task 3: Convert version 15 database